 I write books for children and teens.
 Like many writers, I’ve been writing since I was a kid.
 In college I double majored in English and Environmental Studies.
-Then I went off and for many years had jobs not related to either of those subjects.
+After college I had jobs not related to either of those subjects for many years.

 In my heart though, I always knew I was a writer and I could usually be found scribbling something — poetry, stories, blog posts, or long, newsy emails and letters.
 In 2016 I decided to get some structure in the area of my writing so I entered the MFA program in Writing for Children and Young Adults at The New School in New York City.
-While I was there I was very lucky to study with authors Sarah Weeks, Coe Booth, David Levithan, Andrew Eliopulos, and Caron Levis.
+While I was there I was very lucky to study with authors David Levithan, Andrew Eliopulos, Caron Levis, Coe Booth, and Sarah Weeks.
 My thesis advisor was Jill Santopolo.
 I feel very grateful that I had the opportunity to learn from such great writers.

 It took me some time after completing my MFA until I finished writing the middle grade project I’d gone into the program with.
 And what a different story it had turned into!
-It started as a story about feeling like an outsider and morphed into a story about grief and healing, spirituality and finding magic in the world.
+It had started out as a story about feeling like an outsider and morphed into a story about grief and healing, spirituality and finding magic in the world.
+It’s called Repairing the World and it comes out with Aladdin/Simon & Schuster in the summer of 2022.
 I’m very proud of how it turned out.

 Besides being a writer, I’m also a senior literary agent at Emerald City Literary Agency, an agency outside of Seattle, Washington.
 We represent books for kids and teens.
 I work from our east coast office in Massachusetts.
 I truly believe I have the best job ever!
 I represent picture books, chapter books, middle grade and young adult novels, as well as select children’s non-fiction.
-I have a Goodreads shelf that has all the books I’ve sold on it, if you’re interested in taking a look.
+I’m also responsible for the film and television rights for the agency.
+If you’re interested in taking a look at the books I’ve sold, I have a Goodreads shelf which contains all the books that have been announced.

 As a reader, a writer, and as an agent, I like stories for kids that deal with issues of identity, history, sexual politics, feminism, and culture.
 I also like monsters, if they’re not too scary.
-And romcoms, that feature marginalized characters (LGBTQ+, people of color, religious minorities, disabled, etc).
+And romcoms, especially those that feature marginalized characters (LGBTQ+, BIPOC, religious minorities, disabled, etc).
 When I read a story I like to feel all the feels, whether that means laughing out loud, ugly crying, or being blown away by learning something new.
 I aspire to do the same as a writer.
-I love writing and reading offbeat, quirky, and left of center stories.
+I love writing and reading offbeat, quirky, and left-of-center stories.

-In my life outside of books I’m passionate about art and going to museums.
-I adore traveling, and I try to visit other countries a few times a year.
+In my life outside of books, I’m passionate about art and going to museums.
+I adore traveling, and I try to visit other countries as often as I can.
 I like to cook and eat and I dabble in gluten free baking.
-I consider myself a proud, boot stomping feminist.
+I consider myself a proud, boot stomping feminist, and include actively working against racism in my definition of feminism.
 I’m also an ardent environmentalist; addressing climate change and finding alternative energy sources is the only way our planet and our species has a future.